Largest bipartite sub-matchings of a random ordered matching or a problem with socks: Final remarks

 Finally, let us pose a very general problem which does reflect the sequential aspect of Bosek's question.
 Here we consider general words over finite alphabets, not just Gauss words.
 Suppose that $\mathcal J$ is a finite family of words (to be \emph{persecuted}).
 For a given word $U$, let $U/{\mathcal J}$ be the (scattered) sub-word of $U$ obtained by deleting successively (from left to right) one isomorphic copy of an element $J\in{\mathcal J}$ at a time.
 More precisely, we scan the letters one by one and once we see such a copy emerging, we remove all letters forming it.
-If more than one copy of elements in $\mathcal J$ has been revealed at that moment, we delete, say, the one whose first letter is more to the left (destroying, in fact, all of them).
-For instance, if $\mathcal J=\{ABA\}$ and $U=ABCADBCDA$, then $U/{\mathcal J}=BDA$.
-Indeed, the first removal (of $ABA$, and not of $ACA$) takes place after four letters have been scanned and leaves the sub-word $CDBCDA$ which we continue to scan from the left; and the second removal (of $CDC$, and not of $CBC$) leaves the final sub-word $BDA$.
+If more than one copy of the elements in $\mathcal J$ has been revealed at that moment, we delete, say, the one which is farther to the left (destroying, in fact, all of them).